-How do you grow and maintain a long mane?
+How do you grow and maintain a long mane on your horse?

 This is often a large challenge - both grooming wise and also genetics wise.
 Horses, like humans, have a hair life cycle that is ruled by genetics.
+(You can learn more about how manes and tails grow in this amazing article.)
 Have you ever seen an Appaloosa with a mane like a Friesian?
 Probably not.
 The goal is to grow a healthy, undamaged mane and keep it that way.
 Only then can the mane grow as long as your horse's genetics will allow.

 This is a lot like maintaining hair on your own head - you want to prevent breakage (you will have hair shedding, this is normal and all animals with hair do it.)
 Breakage is the result of brittle and unhealthy hair, or sometimes wind knots and tangles can lead to breakage.
 Daily attention is key.

 In order to grow a great mane, you must feed it from the inside.
 Our friend Karen from Kentucky Performance Products lets us in on some nutritional tidbits for growing a great mane and tail.

 "Certain nutrients, such as omega fatty acids; the trace minerals zinc, copper and iodine; the essential amino acids lysine and methionine (found in high quality proteins) and the B vitamin biotin, must be present in the correct amounts in a horse’s diet or skin, hooves, and hair will suffer.
 Getting the right balance is key, more is not always better.
 Take selenium for instance, this trace mineral must be properly balanced in the diet, too much selenium can cause toxicity which leads to hair loss in the mane and tail, among other symptoms."

 Consult your Veterinarian and/or Nutrition Specialist to make sure your horse's diet is on target.